 The university is also recognized for the scope of its research and the size and quality of its libraries and laboratories.
 One measure of achievement is that the National Research Council ranked Berkeley as the leading U.S. university for graduate studies.

-The campus sponsors thousands of educational and cultural events, including lectures, symposia, seminars, concerts, plays, dance performances, and exhibits showcasing art, photography, and architecture.
-Most of these and other on-campus events are open to registered students at no or little cost.
+The campus sponsors thousands of educational and cultural events, including lectures, symposia, seminars, concerts, plays, dance performances, and exhibits that showcase art, photography, and architecture.
+Most of these and other on-campus events are open to registered students at little or no cost.